What Insurance Coverage Should A Roadside Assistance Contractor Have? Things You Should Know

-Example Scenario: A mechanic at your contractor’s service shop is moving the customer’s car out of the shop and accidentally backs into another vehicle.
+Example Scenario: A mechanic at your tow professional’s service shop is moving the customer’s car out of the shop and accidentally backs into another vehicle.
 Garagekeepers would cover the damage to the customer’s car.

 On-Hook Towing Insurance covers any damage that may occur while a vehicle is being towed or hauled.
 This includes collision, fire, theft, or vandalism.

-Example Scenario: Your contractor is towing a customer’s vehicle and accidentally causes an accident with multiple vehicles.
+Example Scenario: Your tow professional is towing a customer’s vehicle and accidentally causes an accident with multiple vehicles.
 During the event, the customer’s car that is being towed is damaged.
 To cover the damage to the customer’s car, you would need on-hook coverage.

-No matter what business your contractor or vendor has, it is important for them to have the standard general liability, automobile liability, and workers’ compensation policies.
-Depending on their industry and the type of work they perform will determine the additional types of policies that they should obtain to close any gaps in coveragethat are not found in the standard policies.
+No matter what, it is important that your tow professionals have standard general liability, automobile liability, and workers’ compensation policies.
+The type of work they perform will determine the additional types of policies that they should obtain to close any gaps in coveragethat are not found in the standard policies.